Here I am playing musical saw with the Spaceband at the last 4th Street Fair, 2007.

 I soon found myself going down the rabbit hole.
 I’m still there today.

-It started in 1988, when I did my first puppet show.
+It started for real in 1988, when I did my first puppet show.
 From then on I’d do puppet performances incorporating my made up tunes and lyrics.
 The comical-humorous content always meant more to me than the musical content.
 I’d get an audience laughing and laughing good.
 Yet music was a part of it.
 I brought in small instruments, noise toys and drums.
 I’d shout, talk in funny voices and I’d sing.

 I ended up doing the puppets at art openings or as part of poetry readings.
 Once in a while I’d be the opening act for bands.
 Sometimes this worked sometimes not.